Hirevo/alexandrie/docs/src/whats-available/crate-stores.md

 In order to authenticate the registry to S3, you can either:

 - define both `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables when running the registry.
+- have a `credential_process` command specified in `~/.aws/config`.
-- have credentials stored in `~/.aws/config` (called the 'profile') and giving the registry read permission to it.
+- have credentials stored in `~/.aws/credentials` and giving the registry read permission to it.

-The environment method is prioritized over the profile method.
+- using an IAM instance profile, which will only work if running on an EC2 instance with an instance profile/role assigned.

+These different options are attempted in that same order, whichever is found to have valid credentials first.

+> For more details on how authentication is resolved, you can refer to the Rusoto's documentation on that matter.